Lauren holding Coral Charm peonies

 First things first, let’s talk about Peony season: Peonies are in their natural season during our busiest part of wedding season – November and early December.

-Sometimes during the Winter months we are lucky enough to get some Peony imports from across the world (different colours from different countries with white from Israel and pink from Holland), so just like now, you might be able to snap some up on our website.
-But, for the most part these bad boys are only gracing our work benches for a few short weeks later in the year.
+Sometimes during the Winter months we are lucky enough to get some Peony imports from across the world (different colours from different countries with white from Israel and pink from Holland).
+But, for the most part these bad boys are only gracing our work benches for a few short weeks during Spring.

 This is part of why the Peony is so damn popular – it is sexy and elusive, hard to get, expensive and damn she is luxe.

 A bouquet of Peonies screams love, because they are just so hard to get a hold of!
 They are also a symbol of good fortune and a happy marriage which makes them a favourite with brides.